 King of the Northampton music scene, Izzie Gibbs has once again showcased his talents through his latest album 96Ls, an EP with the purpose of representing his life from day one “Life has been one big struggle since 1996 and I said to myself when I drop my project I’ll never take a ‘L’ again.
 The struggle is beautiful though; it has made me very strong.
 I just know I’m not the only one who struggles and I know a lot of people out there can relate to the messages on my tape.”

-Izzies latest album demonstrations a flawless divide from his previous work, establishing how far he has come as an artist, the harsh power conveyed through his lyrics and the message he voices through each track has pushed Izzie from the generic label of a grime MC and into artistry.
-“Every single tape I have made so far are learning curves when it comes to my craft.
+Izzies latest album demonstrates a flawless divide from his previous work, establishing how far he has come as an artist, the harsh power conveyed through his lyrics and the message he voices through each track has pushed Izzie from the generic label of a grime MC and into artistry.
+“Everything single tape I have made so far are learning curves when it comes to my craft.
 96LS for me is the first project I have made which I truly believe is a great body of work and a lot of effort went into the making of it.”
-Singling out the song “Roads” as his favorite track on 96LS, “The song has everything in it; the wordplay, the serious message, the witty remarks but also the melodies and it’s the perfect balance between what I do and what’s in right now”
+Singling out the song “Roads” as his favorite track on 96LS, “The song has everything in it; the wordplay, the serious message, the witty remarks but also the melodies and it’s the perfect balance between what I do and what’s in right now”.

-In his latest music video for the song ‘People’ a track on his album 96LS, Izzie deviated from the mainstream grime; rap style video, with an intense, cutting edge western themed visual, influenced by the film Django “it just inspired me.
+In his latest music video for the song ‘People’ a track on from 96LS, Izzie deviated from the mainstream grime; rap style video, with an intense, cutting edge western themed visual, influenced by the film Django “it just inspired me.
 I felt the whole idea of him going to the craziest length to help save someone he had love for just correlated with my song ‘People’ so well”.

 The artist’s, pure talent and steady confidence, have built a huge fan base across the UK and has steered the 22 year old, to winning numerous awards including ‘best grime artist’ and ‘best newcomer’ at the urban music awards.
 Single handedly emphasizing, that not all notorious grime comes from London.
-“I really truly believe there is not an artist in the UK who is as well rounded in both rapping and singing as myself”
+“I really truly believe there is not an artist in the UK who is as well rounded in both rapping and singing as myself”.

 Consistently evolving, his influence has begun to increase worldwide, from winning awards to supporting Big Narstie on his nation wide tour.
 “People know who I am, they know the name Izzie Gibbs and for the ones who don’t know me now – I love that because that just means I need to keep making more of an impact”.
 Seemingly unstoppable, Gibbs has had no difficulty breaking into the music industry despite not emerging from the capital “I love being from Northampton if anything it’s an advantage and brings mysteriousness.”